liusida/liusida.github.io/_posts/2023-10-10-Explanatory-Models.md

 category: Reading
 author: Sida Liu (with the help of ChatGPT)
 ---
-Currently on the hunt for a prospective PhD advisor in neuroscience, which is why I stumbled upon this still-in-progress textbook: 'Explanatory Computational Models in Cognitive Neuroscience' by Andrea Stocco.
+Currently searching for a prospective PhD advisor in neuroscience, which is why I stumbled upon this still-in-progress textbook: 'Explanatory Computational Models in Cognitive Neuroscience' by Andrea Stocco.
 Being an enthusiast for textbooks, especially those related to my research interests, I found this to be a delightful discovery.

 What makes this book stand out to me is its initial focus on modeling cognition at a system-level, discussing concepts like the reward system, decision-making, and memory.
 It’s different from another book I read earlier, 'An Introduction to Systems Biology,' which delves more into the microscopic level, exploring how epigenetics work.
 It was refreshing to delve into a book about high-level modeling.